 Social Security Disability Insurance

-The Social Security Administration (SSA) maintains a list of medical conditions that constitute you as disabled.
+The SSA maintains a list of medical conditions that constitute you as disabled.
 For example, you could qualify for SSDI benefits if you suffer from:

 - Speech and sensory issues like blindness or hearing loss

 - Neurological disorders like epilepsy or Parkinson’s

 - Immune system disorders like lupus or HIV

 This list is by no means all the eligible conditions.
 Some diagnoses automatically entitle you to benefits, such as acute leukemia; this is called a compassionate allowance.